Best of Iceland Cruise

 - Explore Vatnajökull glacier on a snowmobile tour

 - Spot seals while horseback riding or paddle kayaks in the idyllic fjords

 - Go hiking and look out for wild reindeer or explore the town of Egilsstadir by bike

 September: 07, 14, 21

 Prices are “starting from” rates, shown in US$, per person based on three people sharing a triple cabin type or two people sharing a twin cabin.
-A twin cabin may also be booked for single use at 1.75X the per person, twin price.
+A twin cabin may also be booked for single use with no single supplement on select cruise dates or at 1.75X the per person, twin price.
 Special rates are available for children 12 years of age and under.
 Ask us for a full list of cabin categories and prices.

 See Trip Notes for other special offers.